cesanta/mongoose/docs/README.md

 Mongoose allows to override file i/o operations in order to support different storages, like programmable flash, no-filesystem devices etc.
 In order to accomplish this, Mongoose provides a `struct mg_fs` API to specify a custom filesystem.
-In addition to this, Mongoose provides two built-in APIs - a standard POSIX API, and a "packed FS" API.
+In addition to this, Mongoose provides several built-in APIs - a standard POSIX, FatFS, and a "packed FS" API.
 A packed FS allows to embed a filesystem into the application or firmware binary, described below.